Convert RTF to Textile

 Why Convert RTF to Textile?

-• Redmine Standard: Default markup for Redmine project management
+• Redmine Integration: Default markup for issues, wikis, and project documentation

-• Rich Tables: Support for headers, colspan, rowspan, alignment
+• Rich Table Support: Headers, colspan, rowspan, and cell alignment

-• Version Control: Plain text works perfectly with Git
+• Version Control: Plain text format works perfectly with Git repositories

 Practical Examples